 GeneCards Summary for ANAPC4 Gene

 ANAPC4 (Anaphase Promoting Complex Subunit 4) is a Protein Coding gene.
 Diseases associated with ANAPC4 include Sorsby Fundus Dystrophy.
-Among its related pathways are Cellular Senescence and Cell cycle Role of SCF complex in cell cycle regulation.
-GO annotations related to this gene include ubiquitin-protein transferase activity and protein phosphatase binding.
+Among its related pathways are Cellular Senescence (REACTOME) and Class I MHC mediated antigen processing and presentation.
+Gene Ontology (GO) annotations related to this gene include ubiquitin-protein transferase activity and protein phosphatase binding.

 UniProtKB/Swiss-Prot Summary for ANAPC4 Gene